DudeNr33/pyinstaller-versionfile/README.md

 #### Extracting Version Information
 In addition to otherwise constant project data, the version number is an exception that requires additional effort.
-Of course, it is most convenient if the version is managed within the distribution and can be taken from its metadata automatically.

-For those who use YAML files or those who do not maintain version data in the distribution metadata, pyinstaller-versionfile offers two alternatives, which may be more suitable, depending on the use case.
+As an alternative to specifying the version directly in the YAML file or the distribution metadata, there are two options which may be more suitable, depending on the use case.

 ##### Link to an External File
 Instead of writing the version string directly into the YAML file, you can also specify the (relative) path to another